Dfam-consortium/FamDB/usage/append.md

 The append command can be used to add families from an EMBL file to the FamDB files.
 The families must map to a clade that is already contained in the FamDB files.
+The command should also include a file listing names that occur in both Dfam and the appending file.
+These names will be excluded from the append to avoid duplicate information.
+An exclusion file for RepBase will be provided with the other FamDB file downloads.
+If no names are to be excluded, an empty file can be used.

 The `names` command can be used to determine which clades are available under which names.
 The `--name` and `--description` arguments are available to modify so that the `info` command can reflect that the files have been modified.